-This tasty baby potato Cobb salad is the perfect vegetarian side dish for summer!
-It includes boiled eggs, greens, tomatoes, feta and more.
+This delicious Baby Potato Cobb Salad is the ultimate vegetarian side dish for summer.
+It's packed with boiled eggs, fresh greens, juicy tomatoes, feta, and more.
+It's ready in just 15 minutes!

 This potato Cobb salad is the perfect fresh cooling dish to serve on a hot summer’s day.
 It is filled with lots of different flavors, colors and textures and it can be served as a main or a side dish.

-Our dressing is super easy to make.
-All the ingredients can be found in local supermarkets and it can be made in less than 5 minutes!
-This dressing is also healthy.
-It has a Greek yogurt base and includes olive oil, lemon juice, vinegar, salt to taste and pepper to taste.
+- Dressing: All the ingredients can be found in local supermarkets and can be made in less than 5 minutes with Greek yogurt, olive oil, lemon juice, vinegar, salt to taste and pepper to taste.
+If you are short on time swap this with shop-bought dressing.

 The Cobb salad is a traditional American dish that includes greens, chicken, bacon, tomatoes, eggs, avocados, chives and cheese.